 Before we start with what’s new, let’s just recap what’s not changed.
-Whistler Blackcomb is still North America’s largest ski resort and with 200+ runs over 8,100 acres of terrain, it’s proving grounds for both powder hounds and cruisey carvers.
+Whistler Blackcomb is North America’s largest ski resort and with 200+ runs over 8,100 acres of terrain, it’s proving grounds for both powder hounds and cruisey carvers.

 Whistler enjoys reliable snowfall and moderate temperatures, thanks to its West Coast locale and has been voted Best Ski Resort in North America multiple times.
 It’s a quality AND quantity kind of place.

 What happens here is big mountain skiing, the kind of skiing and snowboarding you see in the movies.
 You know, powder in the face, graceful, arcing turns on long, vertical descents and cliff drops with pillowy landings.
 Not quite there yet?

 Seventy-five per cent of Whistler Blackcomb’s terrain is green and blue (beginner and intermediate), so you can work your way up to those powder turns, or cruise the corduroy at your own pace and take in the incredible views of the Coast Mountains.

 Whistler Blackcomb’s Fitzsimmons Express is being replaced with a high-speed, 8-person chairlift this winter season, the first of its kind across Vail Resorts’ North American resorts.
 The upgrade will help reduce lift line wait times out of the base at Skier’s Plaza in Whistler Village, increasing uphill capacity and improving circulation in the mid-mountain area.

 The latest news on the opening is that it’s not going to be running on opening day, but we’ll be keeping an eye on Whistler Blackcomb’s blog and social media for more updates as they continue the work.

 The Creekside Gondola and Big Red Express Upgrade